vikasyadav097/vikasyadav097/README.md

-Hi there! 👋
+# 👋 Hi there, I'm Vikas Yadav

-🚀 About Me
+## 🚀 About Me

-I'm a Software Engineer 💻 with a strong academic foundation 🎓 and an ever-growing passion for solving real-world problems using data and intelligent systems.
-My expertise lies in Data Engineering, AI/ML, and Data Science, with hands-on experience in Cloud Computing ☁️ to ensure scalability and performance.
+I'm a **Software Engineer** with a strong foundation in computer science and a passion for creating intelligent, data-driven systems.
+I specialize in **AI/ML**, **Data Engineering**, and **Cloud Computing**, and I'm always looking to explore new tools, techniques, and technologies to build impactful solutions.

-🔹 What I Do
+## 💼 What I Do

-Design and develop robust, scalable data pipelines using modern data engineering tools
+- 🔁 Design and develop **scalable data pipelines**

-Build and deploy AI/ML models to extract meaningful patterns and make accurate predictions
+- 🤖 Build and deploy **AI/ML models** for real-world applications

-Perform data preprocessing, analysis, and visualization for actionable insights
+- 📊 Perform **data analysis and visualization** for actionable insights

-Automate end-to-end ML workflows and manage MLOps practices
+- ⚙️ Automate **ML workflows** with a focus on MLOps best practices

-Leverage cloud platforms like AWS and GCP for scalable infrastructure
+- ☁️ Work with **cloud platforms** (AWS, GCP) to build scalable infrastructure
+- 🧠 Constantly learn and apply **cutting-edge technologies** in data and AI

+## 🌱 Always Exploring

+I’m always excited to:
-Collaborate on cross-functional projects to solve complex data problems
+- Collaborate on innovative and open-source projects

-🌍 Always Exploring
-I’m deeply passionate about building data-driven products, enhancing machine learning systems, and exploring cutting-edge AI applications 🤖.
-I love collaborating on impactful projects, staying in sync with emerging trends, and pushing the limits of what technology can do.
+- Solve challenging problems using data and AI
+- Stay updated with the latest in tech, research, and industry practices

-🛠️ Tech Stack
+## 🛠️ Tech Stack

+### 👷‍♂️ Data Engineering
-Data Engineering: SQL, Airflow, Apache Spark, Kafka, DBT, Snowflake, BigQuery
+- SQL, Apache Airflow, Apache Spark, Kafka, DBT, Snowflake, BigQuery

+### 🧠 AI/ML & Data Science
-AI/ML: Python, Scikit-Learn, TensorFlow, PyTorch, Hugging Face, LangChain
+- Python, Scikit-Learn, TensorFlow, PyTorch, Hugging Face, LangChain

-Data Science: Pandas, NumPy, Matplotlib, Seaborn, Jupyter Notebooks, StatsModels
+- Pandas, NumPy, Matplotlib, Seaborn, StatsModels, Jupyter Notebooks

+### 🌐 Web Development
-Frontend Development: HTML, CSS, JavaScript, React, Redux, Tailwind
+- HTML, CSS, JavaScript, React, Redux, Tailwind CSS

+### ☁️ Cloud & DevOps
-Cloud Computing: AWS (S3, EC2, Lambda), Google Cloud (BigQuery, Vertex AI)
+- AWS (S3, EC2, Lambda), GCP (BigQuery, Vertex AI)

-DevOps & MLOps: Docker, Git, MLflow, DVC, CI/CD pipelines
+- Docker, Git, MLflow, DVC, CI/CD

+---

 ---
 ---